Esri/gis-tools-for-hadoop/applications/samples/README.md

-## Sample Tools
+## Sample Applications

-These sample tools are provided as references for building custom tools that enable various types of spatial data processing.
+These applications tools are provided as references for building custom spatial applications.